aesteve/scorepong/README.md

 ## Presentation

-ScorePong is a simple scoreboard to manage and store ping-pong games player between friends.
+ScorePong is a simple scoreboard to manage and store ping-pong games played between friends.

 It's been designed to be easy to use.
 Simply create a new game with the names of the two players, then start the game.